 The responsibility for valid workplace assessment lies with the training provider through its designated supervisor/mentor.

-- Access to a relevant workplace or closely simulated international business environment - Accessibility to suitable computer hardware, software and/or other appropriate technology necessary to address the elements and satisfy the performance criteria of this unit.
+- Access to a relevant workplace or closely simulated international business environment - Access to appropriate technology necessary to address the elements and satisfy the performance criteria of this unit.